RTBF: Data In The Wrong HandSeptember 26, 2018 |GDPR

 We like to imagine that this kind of corporate evil in the world does not exist, but in reality, who knows what level a narcissistic ex-employee or disgruntled customer may stoop to cause chaos.

 Of course, there are other, reasonable reasons to submit an RTBF request in accordance with data breach reporting policy against malicious attacks.
 For example, a candidate for recruitment may have found the perfect job and ask for the removal of all data from the various recruitment agencies with whom they registered.

 People who are private by nature may wish to ensure their digital footprint at the bare minimum as possible.

 Being prepared and having a plan in place will go some way to help you should the situation ever arise, being proactive will undoubtedly assist the team if they know exactly what to expect and how to deal with any data erasure requests.

 A suitable backup plan for all eventualities will give you the power to delete those ex-employees with a flourish, with no comeback, and with some amount of pleasure!

 Let us look at the types of data often stored, and that may be subject of an RTBF request:

-- There is the request to opt out, or generally unsubscribe in the subject of an email marketing campaign.
+- There is the request to opt-out or generally unsubscribe in the subject of an email marketing campaign.
 This type of RTBF request should be inbuilt into your systems and make the process very simple to carry out.

 - Another type of request and the more complicated is the time-consuming method of discovery and erasure of relevant data that exists on the database.

-Customers with a grudge, ex-employees and hacktivists likely utilise this request as a cyber-attack.
+Customers with a grudge, ex-employees and hacktivists likely utilize this request as a cyber-attack.
 These are difficult to manage.
 A primary example was the National Lottery DDOS attack last year resulting in downtime at a crucial moment.